WE WOULD LIKE TO INTRODUCE ALISON WHO IS THE NEW MANAGING EDITOR FOR HOLISTIC THERAPIST MAGAZINE.

 Turkey Neck: Stop neglecting your neck – moisturise it, put a face pack on it, and do neck stretches.
 You can detract people’s eye-line away from the troubled area by wearing a necktie, low-cut top or necklace with large pendant.

 Sloth: Be more active by walking instead of driving, or running up the stairs.
-For all you mums’ out there – pelvic floor exercises will prevent incontinence as the years clock up.
+For all you mums out there – pelvic floor exercises will prevent incontinence as the years clock up.
 Exercise not only increases your fitness levels, and burns fat – but it also gives you a natural all-over glow and feel-good factor.
+Try yoga, Pilates or a Zumba class.

 Raccoon Stripe: Cover your grey hair with low lights – lighter shades running through your natural colour lift your skin tone, giving you a fresher appearance.
 Avoid block colour and dramatic changes.
 Have your hair regularly restyled to inject freshness into your overall look – long hair can drag your face down and make your features look gaunt – so go on, try the chop.

-Leopard Print: I’m not talking lingerie – but Liver Spots!
-Also referred to as Age Spots, these small brownish skin pigmentations are due to over exposure of sunlight, and are a sign of high levels of toxins in the skin.
+Leopard Print: I’m not talking lingerie – but ‘liver spots’!
+Also referred to as ‘age spots'; these small brownish skin pigmentations are due to over exposure of sunlight, and are a sign of high levels of toxins in the skin.
 The skin is the largest organ on the body and we need to look after it!
-To avoid Liver Spots, wear a high factor sun cream – try a spray for ease of application.
+To avoid these spots, wear a high factor sun-cream – try a spray for ease of application.
 Also avoid the peak time of sunlight – usually late morning to mid afternoon.
 If you notice major difference in your skin pigmentation, especially in areas other than your shoulders, face and backs of hands, then you should seek medical advice.
 Read Louise Spikings’ feature on getting sun exposure in a safe way in Issue 2.

-Surgery for health reasons is advisable, however when it comes to cosmetic surgery – you just don’t need it, and neither do I!
+Surgery for health reasons is advisable, and should always be discussed with a medical professional, however when it comes to cosmetic surgery – you just don’t need it, and neither do I!

 Illustration: Ara Eden Lee